 Working from constructivist and socio-cultural theories, [6] derived six criteria for pedagogical usefulness of teaching models: The models must be intelligible, plausible and fruitful to students; contain meaningful causal mechanisms; bring to the fore and address students’ conceptual difficulties; engage students effectively; advance students’ understanding of consensus models and also the nature, purpose, assumptions and limitations of all models.
 Conceptual refinement instructional approaches can guide students in refining and advancing their experiential resources towards a conceptual understanding of generalized physics principles and laws before formalising it as mathematical expressions and representations ([11]).

-Modelling cycles intended to promote students’ understanding of consensus scientific models have been proposed by science education researchers (e.g. [12, 13]).
-Most modelling cycles distinguish between the real world, physical models and mathematical models and describe translation processes between them.
+Modelling cycles intended to promote students’ understanding of consensus scientific models have been proposed (e.g. [12, 13]).
+Most modelling cycles distinguish between each of the real world, physical models and mathematical models and describe translation processes between them.
 Physical models are abstracted from real world situations through processes of simplification and structuring representations.
 Integration of mathematics knowledge aids in translating physical models into mathematical models, a process called mathematization.
 Conversely, mathematical models are interpreted in physical models and the results are validated in the real world.
 It is important to realise that modelling cycles are structured pedagogical tools that help advance students’ understanding, but are not necessarily chronological and are not identical for each student in a given context of physics.

 Differences between real world and physical models

 Although authors of proposed modelling cycles recognize that scientific models are embedded in the Real World, these cycles tend to focus more on construction of mathematical models than the development of physical models from real world situations.
-In this section we argue that many of students’ conceptual difficulties reported by physics education researchers (refer to [14] for examples) may result from differences in how learners perceive concepts, solve problems, explain events and apply reasoning in their real world as compared to the way physicists do these tasks when using physical models.
+In this section we argue that many of students’ conceptual difficulties reported by physics education researchers (refer to [14] for many examples) may result from differences in how learners perceive concepts, solve problems, explain events and apply reasoning in their real world as compared to the way physicists do these tasks when using physical models.
 A physical model can be perceived as an encoding of a target system that is embedded in a complex real world situation.

-Other Physical models differ in various aspects from everyday observations and descriptions of situations in the real world, as we show in table 1.
-For example, physics concepts are uniquely defined, usually in relation to previously defined concepts, while concepts in everyday life are often perceived as contextually or functionally related.
+Other Physical models differ in various aspects from everyday observations and descriptions of situations in the real world, as we have categorized and structured in table 1.
+Features of the real world conceptions follow from literature reported over several decades of Physics Education Research, (e.g. many references in [14]), and we compared features thereof with physical models that we have deduced from knowledge and experience of teaching physics content.
+An example referred to in the table is that physics concepts are uniquely defined, usually in relation to previously defined concepts, while concepts in everyday life are often perceived as contextually or functionally related.
 While physicists seek an underlying framework of principles and laws that explains various phenomena, students’ intuitive explanations and reasoning depend on the situation or event.
 We now illustrate the ways beginning students derive concepts and intuitive explanations and reasoning – “alternative conceptions” – from their everyday experiences by considering the case of normal reaction.

 The difficulties we know beginning physics students have with normal reaction